arelra/grid-viz/README.md

 Possible improvements:
 - performance optimisation: rather than traverse the UI grid traverse a simpler representation.
 Would also decouple traversal from UI.
-- testing of UI components
+- more testing of UI components